-- The network prompting you that action is needed on your WiFi is not an error message.
-Instead, it's there to secure you from connecting to strange networks.
+- The network prompting you that action is needed on your WiFi/Ethernet is not an error message.

-- You can disable the WiFi action needed in Windows 10 prompt permanently either from the Windows Registry or Local Group Policy Editor.
+- You can disable the WiFi action needed prompt permanently either from the Windows Registry or Local Group Policy Editor.

 Note that this problem is not a WiFi adapter issue.
-Read this guide to the end to discover two ways to disable the Action needed WiFi prompt in Windows 10.
+Read this guide to the end to discover two ways to disable the Action needed WiFi prompt in Windows.

-To fix the WiFi action required issue, you need to disable the NCSI (Network Connectivity Status Indicator) passive or active probes that the NCSI component uses.
+To fix this, you need to disable the NCSI (Network Connectivity Status Indicator) passive or active probes that the NCSI component uses.